From Theresa Villiers' maiden speech to the House of Commons:

 It is a diverse multi-faith, multi-ethnic place to live including highly successful Jewish, Hindu and Muslim communities.
 The constituency is also the home to a large and flourishing British Cypriot community.

-The Borough Council is made up of 32 Conservatives, 30 Labour, and 1 Liberal Democrat.
-Local elections took place on 22nd May 2014 along with European elections.
-The general election will be held in May 2015.
+The Borough Council is made up of 38 Conservatives and 25 Labour.
+Local elections took place on 3rd May 2018.
+The general election will be held in May 2022.

 It is traditional when an MP makes their maiden speech in Parliament, that they reflect on the nature of the place they have the honour to represent.
 Here is what Theresa said about Barnet in her first speech in the House of Commons on 6th June 2005:

 "Let me say something about my constituency.
 Chipping Barnet is not, as some seem to assume, a rural retreat in the Cotswolds—it is on the northern edge of Greater London.
 Barnet is where the metropolis meets the countryside.
 Nor is it an indeterminate suburban sprawl: it is made up of a number of distinct and different villages and communities, including Totteridge, Arkley, Old Fold, Hadley, Hadley Green, Hadley Common, High Barnet, Chipping Barnet, New Barnet, East Barnet, Friern Barnet, Brunswick Park, Oakleigh Park, Woodside Park, Lyonsdown, Underhill, Southgate, New Southgate, Cockfosters, Whetstone and a narrow slice of North Finchley.
 My apologies to any that I have missed out.